 Of course, cold calls are most effective when the lead finds your product or service compelling.
-Asking the right questions will make your conversation as relevant as possible to the invidivual on the phone, which will increase their interest in your solution.
+Asking the right questions will make your conversation as relevant as possible to the individual on the phone, increasing their interest in your solution.

 Start by making sure your leads are as segmented as possible.
 You should strive to have as much personalization as your budget and resources allow.
 Instead of wasting time boasting about your company, ask probing questions to qualify your lead.

 Once you’ve determined that the person you’re talking to is the right decision maker and have identified their pain points, it will be easier to make them a hyper-relevant offer.